gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

     Extract the angular distribution again, and compare it to the previous vacuum simulation.
-Here I increased the duration of both simulation to 1 ns (for the PEG in water) and 2 ns (for PEG in vacuum) to improve the statistic (feel free to do the same if your computer allows it):
+Here I increased the duration of both simulations to 1 ns (for the PEG in water) and 2 ns (for PEG in vacuum) to improve the statistic (feel free to do the same if your computer allows it):